- Identify personal views and meaning of families.

 What comes to your mind when you hear the word family?
 Perhaps thoughts of individuals who have affected and shaped your life, or images of people coming together to celebrate holidays and other significant events; maybe smells of home-cooked food, memories of conversations or arguments you had with loved ones, feelings of love, joy, or sadness.

 Families are central to individuals’ lives.
-Particularly when it comes to young children, families assume critical roles that significantly affect children’s well-being and development.
-As a professional working with young children, it is critical for you to appreciate and understand children’s families.
+Particularly when it comes to infants and young children, families assume critical roles that significantly affect children’s well-being and development.
+As a professional working with infants and toddlers, it is critical for you to appreciate and understand children’s families.
 This lesson will familiarize you with current perspectives on how families are viewed and how they function.
 This information will provide helpful context in order to better understand your work and interactions with families.

 The Meaning of Family